-If you’re helping clients to purchase an asset such as a car or house, you may need a Buyer’s Agent Agreement
+If you’re helping clients purchase assets such as cars or properties in 2025, you may require a Buyer’s Agent Agreement to clearly outline your role and protect your interests.

 Why Do I Need One?